keyboardAnt/keyboardant.github.io/_posts/2020-05-22-What-is-GLANN.md

    > More generally, can be visualised as:[^3]
    >![image-20200522214443158](../assets/image-20200522214443158.png)

-   To better understand why mode dropping is such a significant drawback of GANs, and why it happens - see [my blogpost](/mode-dropping-problem-in-gans).
+   Why mode dropping is such a significant drawback of GANs?
+Why it happens?
+See [my blogpost](/mode-dropping-problem-in-gans).

 2. *Vanishing gradients*: Gradient becomes near zero when the discriminator is powerful.[^6]For more explanations, see [my blogpost](/vanishing-gradient-problem-in-gans).